 a.
-This activity helps students see how expressions of comparison such as more, less and same as are used with both adjectives and nouns.
+This activity helps students see how expressions of comparison such as more, less and same as are used with both adjectives and nouns / noun phrases.
 As an extension activity, ask students to look at the verbs used with these examples.
-The verbs feel and be are used with adjectives, and the verbs have and do are used with nouns.
+The verbs feel and be are used with adjectives and the verbs have and do are used with nouns.
 Ask students to think of further examples.
 Typically, be and become are used with adjectives as well as sense verbs like appear, feel, look, seem, smell, sound and taste.
 A much wider range of verbs are used with nouns.

-- 1. A
+- 1. N

-- 2. /
+- 2. A

-- 3. N
+- 3. A

 - 4. N

-- 5. A
+- 5. N

 - 6. N

-- 7. A

-- 8. N

 - b.
 Students complete the sentences using the verbs and phrases they have just studied.

-- 1. as
+- 1. feeling

-- 2. feeling
+- 2. need

-- 3. have

-- 4. the same
+- 3. the same

-- 5. are / were
+- 4. are / were

-- 6. doing
+- 5. doing

 - c.
 Students write three sentences using have, do and be with expressions for comparison.
 Invite students to challenge themselves and get creative as they write their own sentences.
 Save some time for students to share examples of their work.